 Christian Service Program

-The purpose of the Christian Service Program is to teach the principle that Christian life goes beyond the mastery of concepts and beliefs contained in the school’s theology courses.
+The purpose of the Christian Service Program is to teach the principle that Christian life goes beyond the mastery of concepts and beliefs contained in the school’s Religion classes.
 The Gospel of Salvation should elicit from each Christian a response to God’s love.
 Jesus taught and the Church has steadfastly maintained that an appropriate response to the Gospel is rooted in performing the corporal and spiritual works of mercy, as well as works of social justice. (cf. Matthew 25:31 ff)

 One of the goals of St. Anthony Campus Ministry is to encourage the development of leadership skills and to provide opportunities to exercise leadership.
 St. Anthony Campus Ministry believes that leadership goes beyond planning, management, communication and interpersonal skills.
 Service hours are a way of helping our students recognize their value to the greater community in hopes of developing young men and women who lead a life that includes service to others.

 Community service is an integral part of St. Anthony High School and all students are required to complete Christian Service hours for graduation.
 Community service hours are to be completed by May 1st.
 At the bottom of this page is a PDF of the Christian Service Record Form.
 Download and turn into your Religion teacher.